Coldplay in Abu Dhabi: Long wait, 'triple' cab fare; attendees share hurdles, tips for concert

 “I specifically bought a plastic bottle for that, but they wouldn’t let me carry it into the venue.
 My friend carried a metal bottle, but they refused to allow that either.
 Finally, after arguing with the security guards for a long time and showing them the rules where it was specified that bottles could be carried, we were finally allowed in.”

-However, Dubai resident Priya Jethani found the experience very “breezy” and commended Abu Dhabi for a well-organized concert.
+Dubai resident Priya Jethani, on the other hand, found the experience very “breezy” and commended Abu Dhabi for a well-organised concert.
 “We arrived early at the Shahama park-and-ride and got a shuttle bus almost immediately,” she said.
 “But even so, we got stuck in a lot of traffic because the vehicles were not moving in front of the stadium.
 We got out about 10-15 minutes away from the stadium and walked the last mile.
 So, it is important to arrive early and to wear comfortable shoes.”

 Priya and her husband

-She said on the way back after the concert, she and her husband found a shuttle bus almost immediately.
+On the way back after the concert, she and her husband found a shuttle bus almost immediately.
 “We left at around 10.10pm and walked a bit where there were many buses waiting to ferry us,” she said.
 “In 30 minutes, we were back at Shahama where there were many little restaurants serving hot dogs and burgers.
-Was the best experience ever.”
+It was the best experience ever.”

 ALSO READ: